jsdelivr/globalping-mcp-server/README.md

 ## Installation

+The remote MCP server is available under this endpoint `https://mcp.globalping.dev/sse`

 You can integrate our Globalping MCP server with various AI tools that support the Model Context Protocol.

 Here are instructions for the top 3 most popular tools:

 #### Claude Desktop App